abhinaya-aryal/.config/README.md

 - zathura

-##  River
+- libreoffice-fresh

-***river*** is a wlroots-based Wayland dynamic tiling compositor.
-River is installed with the `river` package or AUR git package `river-git`.
+- neofetch

-When you have installed river, **riverctl** and **rivertile** are also installed automatically.
+##  Hyprland

-If you prefer to have a fancy graphical login prompt you will need to use a display manager.
-A fine alternative to the classical display managers is **[`greetd`](https://git.sr.ht/~kennylevinsen/greetd)**, which allows to have graphical login prompt as well as auto-login.
+***hyprland*** is a wlroots-based Wayland dynamic tiling compositor.
+Hyprland is installed with the `hyprland` package or AUR git package `hyprland-git`.

-The one and only thing river wants to do on its own during startup is executing a file at `~/.config/river/init`.
-This file usually is a executable shell script and will be your starting point for getting river to behave like you want.
+When you have installed river, **hyprctl** is also installed automatically.

-**riverctl** is a little companion program which can be used to send commands to river.
+Configuration is done throught a single configuration file, `~/.config/hypr/hyprland.conf`, though it supports splitting the configuration into multiple files.

-**rivertile** is a layout generator for river.
-It provides a simple tiled layout with split main/secondary stacks.
-The initial state may be configured with various options passed on startup.
-Some values may additionally be modified while rivertile is running with the help of ***riverctl***.
+**hyprctl** is a little companion program which can be used to send commands to Hyprland.

 - **Super + E** = shows power menu which is a custom shell script ---> `~/.config/scripts/power_menu`